magento/merchdocs/src/live-search/install.md

 In this scenario, storefront operations are interrupted while the Live Search service indexes all products in the catalog.
 During the installation, Live Search modules are enabled and Elasticsearch modules are disabled.

+{:.bs-callout-tip}
+To avoid typing errors, hover over the far right of each box of code, click the **Copy** link, and paste it into the command line.

 1. Install {{site.data.var.ee}} 2.4.x without Live Search.

 1. To download the `live-search` package, run the following from the command line: